PlabonKumarsaha/Unit-Testing-SpringBoot-beginner-guideline/README.md

 @Autowired
 MockMvc mockMvc;
  ```
 3. Autowire any class instance if it was used . ex: In this project ObjectMapper was used to to the DTO and class mapping.

- 4.Create a Mock bean of service insatnce
+4. Create a Mock bean of service insatnce
  ```
  @MockBean
  UsersService usersService;
  ```
  5. Now let's look at how does the create URL is hitten
  ```